 JANUARY TO MARCH

 - Let’s start off with goals I set myself for the year.
 My primary goal was to be financially responsible, especially that Roan and I are living together.
-I think we did pretty good in this department, but I might need to revisit these pointers again.
+I think we did pretty good in this department, but I might need to revisit some pointers again.

 - For the sake of new friends around here, you might want to check out a post I wrote from a while back to get to know me a little bit more.